fnauman/fnauman.github.io/_posts/2019-09-20-time-series-data-preparation.md

-When modeling time series using neural networks, the first issue one has to deal with is the data formatting.
-For machine learning algorithms like random forests or linear regression, one can transform univariate time series like this:
+When forecasting time series using neural networks, one has to first transform the data into the required form.
+For regression algorithms such as random forests or linear regression, one can transform univariate time series relatively easily:

 ```python
 import numpy as np